CRISPR’d pigs could produce low-fat bacon

 There’s also the question of FDA-approval for such meat.
 CRISPR’d food is not currently regulated by the FDA as it is only slicing out of certain genes.
 However, the scientists in this case seem to have used several techniques for the desired skinny pig effect.
 First by using CRISPR to cut and then by adding in that UPC-1 protein.

 Genetically modified foods are a contentious subject in the U.S. and throughout many other parts of the world.
 On one side of the argument, proponents say it could potentially feed millions throughout the world.
-On the other side, opponents fear of unseen ramifications to our food crops and potential disastrous effects by not thoroughly testing out how new genes might affect certain populations.
+On the other side, opponents fear unseen ramifications to our food crops and potential disastrous effects by not thoroughly testing how new genes might affect certain populations.

 Nevertheless, the U.S. has so far been okay with allowing certain GM foods into our supermarkets.
 It could only be a matter of time before we see some low-fat bacon at our local grocery store.Featured Image: NICOLAS ASFOURI / Getty Images Staff